Mahabharata (comics)

 Mahabharata (also known as Amar Chitra Katha's Mahabharata) is a comic adaptation of the Indian epic poem Mahabharata.
 The 42-issue best-selling series by Amar Chitra Katha, Mumbai was illustrated by Dilip Kadam.
 The team of script writers (who took turns to complete the 42 issues) included Kamala Chandrakant, TMP Nedungadi, Subba Rao, Yagya Sharma, Lopamudra, Mihir Lal Mitra, Sumona Roy, Mohan Swaminathan, Shubha Kandhekar and Margie Sastry.

 The Mahabharata is often regarded as one of the most popular titles in the history of Amar Chitra Katha.
-It is also the longest series (42 issue run on an alternative title schedule; from 329-441 [1985-89] in over more than 1300 pages) to have been produced by the ACK.
+It is an adaptation of Kashidasi Mahabharata.
+It is also the longest series (42 issue run on an alternative title schedule; from 329 to 441 [1985-89] in over more than 1300 pages) to have been produced by the ACK.
 The series was originally planned for 60 albums, but it was later cut short to 42.

 Concept and creation

 Amar Chitra Katha had a strong commitment to the Mahabharata from the very beginning.
 Many of its titles were from based on particular events or characters from the Mahabharata.
 In March 1985, the new project began, "in response to a persistent demand from our readers for a comprehensive account of the epic."
 The ambitious series by Anant Pai was initially decided as a 60 volume project, with one issue in every fortnight.
 However, in 1988, Amar Chitra Katha issued only one issue a month, so that Mahabharata numbers came out only in every two months.